menu

 Demographics

-The per capita income in Harrells in 2022 was $31,858, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $127,432 for a family of four.
+The per capita income in Harrells in 2022 was $33,965, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $135,860 for a family of four.
 However, Harrells contains both very wealthy and poor people as well.
-Harrells also has one of the higher rates of people living in poverty in the nation, with 30.14% of its population below the federal poverty line.

 Harrells is an extremely ethnically-diverse town.
 The people who call Harrells home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Harrells residents report their race to be White, followed by Black or African-American.
-Harrells also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.88% of the town’s residents.
-Important ancestries of people in Harrells include Scottish, European, Irish, English, and Scots-Irish.
+The greatest number of Harrells residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Harrells include European, Irish, English, Scots-Irish, and Italian.

 The most common language spoken in Harrells is English.
 Other important languages spoken here include Spanish and French Creole.